-The Ecclesiastical Architects and Surveyors Association is a learned Society, founded in 1872 as the Ecclesiastical Surveyors Association, to promote good standards of design and repair of ecclesiastical buildings, be they churches, chapels, halls, parsonage houses or similar buildings, across all denominations.
+The Ecclesiastical Architects and Surveyors Association (EASA) is a learned society, founded in 1872 as the Ecclesiastical Surveyors Association.

 · advance the knowledge and practice of ecclesiastical architecture,

 · uphold the professional integrity and the status of members,

 · serve as a medium of friendly communication between members and others interested in ecclesiastical architecture,

 · encourage facilities for the study of and training in the care of ecclesiastical buildings.

 EASA carries out these objectives in a number of ways.
 There are three main meetings each year: the AGM (usually held in November in London), the Spring Meeting and the Summer Meeting.
 These two are held in different parts of the country, usually the choice of the current President and on his/her ‘patch’.
 Since the President changes annually, there is a wide range of regions that EASA members visit, and to date most of England, and parts of Wales and Scotland, have been covered.

 The Spring and Summer meetings follow a format of lectures and presentations given either in the hotel or more usually in the churches that are visited.
 An introductory talk about the town or region is normally given by a local expert, and perhaps a guided walk is organised.
 In addition to the formal presentations, there is an Open Forum session for members to air views on current issues, and a small bookshop is provided (usually selling books about local buildings etc at a reduced cost).
 There is always ample opportunity, in the coach trips if not at meal-times, for members to chat informally to each other – this is just as valuable as the formal sessions for continuing the professional development encouraged by the Association.